-If it must be dealt with on its own, we believe that a terrace of more than nine houses should be considered.
-This is a prime site within easy walking distance of the town centre.
+If it must be dealt with on its own, we believe that a terral than nine houses should be considered.
+This is a prime site walking distance of the town centre.
 What you think about Axmi_10 Do you agree with us?
 Do you want to add anything further?
+Yes / No